mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 the rest of the bits are unset (0).

 Let's consider a larger value `8256`.
-In terms of powers of two, this is equal to `2^13 + 2^6`, so we would expect its string representation to have two `1` values.
+In terms of powers of two, this is equal to `2^13 + 2^6` and its string representation should have two `1` values.
 If we label the rightmost bit as "offset 0", we would expect the set bits to be at offsets `-13` and `-6`:

 ```